yandex-cloud/docs/en/_tutorials/windows/mssql-alwayson-lb.md

    {% endlist %}

-1. Download the English MSSQL Server 2019 image from the web to `C:\dist`.
+1. Download the English SQL Server 2022 image from the web to `C:\dist`.

 1. Install the SqlServer module: